philchalmers/York_Thesis_LyX/README.md

 ### Configure:

-- Move the `'york-thesis.layout'` file in the `Extra/` directory to LyX's `~/layouts` directory
+- Move the `'york-thesis.layout'` file in the `extra/` directory to LyX's `~/layouts` directory
      - On Ubuntu mine was located in `~/home/phil/.lyx/layouts`
      - Windows is probably in `C:/Program Files/LyX/layouts`
      - Mac is in the application itself (right click on `LyX.app` and go to `"show package contents"`, then inside that `Contents\Resources\layouts`)
 - Open the LyX program and go to `'Tools -> Reconfigure'`.
-Restart LyX.
+Now restart LyX.

-Pat yourself on the back because it should work now LyX!
-You can open `.lyx` files directly, or open them with 'File -> Open' if you open LyX first
+Finally, pat yourself on the back because it should work now LyX!
+You can open `.lyx` files directly, or open them with `'File -> Open'` if you open LyX first

 Extra